Yesterday we had a nice conversation about how to get on the first page of Google results using good ol’ fashioned media relations.

 But, for those that haven’t, this is a great way to begin to build relationships with influencers and readers.

-Just don’t expect a ton of traffic.
-Expect you are building relationships so you can write contributed content later.
+Expect you are building relationships so you can pitch and contribute content later.

 Unfortunately, we are at a point in the digital world’s life that we have to pay for some offsite content marketing.

-Facebook sponsored content and LinkedIn ads seem to work really well.
+Facebook sponsored content and both Facebook and LinkedIn ads work really well.

 Not only do they help you reach the people who’ve already liked or followed your pages, you gain new followers from the efforts.

-We did a test of it through Cision last year and, on the surface, it was fantastic!
+We ran a test for ourselves and, on the surface, it was fantastic!
 We had tons of new traffic and lots of new pageviews.

 We even had a blog post on the front page of Yahoo!